rlim066/SC1015-Data-Science-AI-Final-Submission/README.md

 -How will different modelling strategies affect our predictions?

 ## Models Used
--Numeric Linear Regression
+1.Numeric Linear Regression

--Random Forest Regression
+2.Random Forest Regression

 ## ipynb notebook
 ### 1. Data Extraction